Black Lives Matter.

 We commit to investing 25% or more of our annual budget and operating expenses on Black employees, vendors, contractors, Black-owned software and services, Black-authored books, programs, and more.

 We regularly audit service providers and software for similar values and commitments and seek to refrain from spending any of our budgets with companies that do not share similar values or directly sit in conflict with those values.
-(We are currently working to audit and provide a robust list of suppliers and vendors within our industry for our community’s use.
-A link will be added here when we have completed the list.)

 And I have committed to continue to do this work no matter how many messages I receive in my inbox claiming that racism isn’t relevant to soapmaking or small business or how many customers we lose.
 This commitment will not end.
 As I continue to grow and learn, we will continue to expand our efforts and will update this page as we do so.